Force dealers to compete for your business.

 On the exterior, the 250h F Sport AWD shares the 200 F Sport's 18-in split-5-spoke alloy wheels that come with run-flat tires.
 It also has the same badging and uniquely styled front and rear fascia.
 LED fog lights with cornering lights come included.
 A package option will give you power-folding side mirrors that have an auto tilt-down feature that works in reverse as well as an auto-dimming driver's side mirror.

 Since this is an F Sport model, active sound control and the 8-inch multi-information display return.
 The rest of the tech and safety features remain unchanged.

-Compare the 2021 Lexus UX 250h F Sport AWD vs UX 250h Luxury AWD Trim Levels.
-What is the difference?
+Compare the 2021 Lexus UX 250h F Sport AWD vs UX 250h Luxury AWD - What is the Difference?

 The UX 250h Luxury AWD is essentially the 250h with all of the features you find on the 200 Luxury.
 This means that the vehicle comes with acoustic front side glass, the air vent knobs that are wirelessly powered, kick sensor for the power rear door, Lexus Memory on the dirver's seat and side mirrors, and heated and ventilated front seats.
 The front aluminum door-sill scuff plates also come equipped.

 The exterior features the standard power moonroof, rain-sensing windshield wipers, and auto-dimming on the power-folding driver's side mirror.
 Once again, nothing changes regarding technology and safety features.